MaxArt2501/object-observe/readme.md

 * It doesn't work correctly on DOM nodes or other *host* objects.
 Nodes have a lot of enumerable properties that `Object.observe` should *not* check.

+* **Possible memory leaks**: remember to `unobserve` the objects you want to be garbage collected.
+This can be avoided with native implementations of `Object.observe`, but due to the fact that in this polyfill observed objects are held in internal [maps](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map), they can't be GC'ed until they're unobserved. ([`WeakMap`s](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap) could solve this particular issue, but of course they're not for every environment - a shim for `Map` is used when not supported - and it's also not possible to iterate through their entries.)

-* Finally, dirty checking can be intensive.
+* Dirty checking can be intensive.
 Memory occupation can grow to undesirable levels, not to mention CPU load.
 Pay attention to the number of objects your application needs to observe, and consider whether a polyfill is actually good for you.

 ## What's provided